 The McKinney Prize

 Open to all full-time students.
 One McKinney prize is awarded to each class.
 There must be at least four contestants from each class for the preliminary round in order to have a competition for that class.
 In the event that too few competitors register for a certain class year, those students registered from the class may choose to compete with the class above them.

 Competitors will be judged by class year.
 Each competitor will present a five to eight minute persuasive speech.
 Each judge will assign a score for each competitor’s presentation.
 The student in each class with the highest total score will be determined to be the McKinney Prize recipient for that class.

-Four McKinney Prizes will be awarded, one to a contestant from each class: $650 each for first-year, sophomore, and junior class winners, and $1,300 for the senior class winner.
+Four McKinney Prizes will be awarded, one to a contestant from each class: $1,000 each for first-year, sophomore, and junior class winners, and $2,000 for the senior class winner.
 McKinney Prize recipients will be recognized at the Class and Charter Day ceremony.